YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 Global Directories Point to Global Variables
 --------------------------------------------

-Routines in YottaDB/GT.M reside in the file system rather than in the database, whereas global variables reside in databases.
+Routines in YottaDB/GT.M reside in the file system rather than in the database, whereas global variables reside in the database.
 Routines are completely independent of global variables.
 In this respect, YottaDB/GT.M may be different from other M implementations.

-Given a person's name, a telephone directory helps you find the person by giving you the phone number, and sometimes their address as well.
+Given a person's name, a telephone directory helps you find the person by giving you their phone number, and sometimes their address as well.
 Analogously, given an M global variable name, a global directory helps a YottaDB/GT.M process find the variable by giving it the database file where that variable resides, as well as other pertinent information.

 The global directory is a binary file pointed to by the ISV $zgbldir.
-The GDE utility program (invoked with do ^GDE inside YottaDB/GT.M or mumps -run ^GDE from the shell) is used to manage global directories.
+The GDE utility program (invoked with do "^GDE" inside YottaDB/GT.M or "mumps -run ^GDE" from the shell) is used to manage global directories.
 [Note that the input to GDE can be a text file.
 In a production environment, YottaDB/FIS recommends that text files be used to define database configurations, and that these text files be put under version control.]

 In YottaDB/GT.M, sets of M global variables (Names or Name spaces) are mapped to Regions that define properties relating to the M global.
 Each Region is mapped to a Segment that defines properties relating to the file system.
 Consider the example in the figure below:

 .. image:: globaldir.png

 In this example, there are four M global variables that we would like to separate from the rest (e.g., for purposes of sharing globals between applications, or for reasons of protection – perhaps they contain special information, so that only mammalogists are to have access to globals ^Horse and ^Platypus, and only carcinologists are to have access to globals ^Crab and ^Lobster).
-This is accomplished by creating five Name Spaces (note that a name space can contain a single variable, as in this example, or a range of global variables, e.g., everything starting with ^A through ^Horse).
+This is accomplished by creating five name spaces (note that a name space can contain a single variable, as in this example, or a range of global variables, e.g., everything starting with ^A through ^Horse).
 There is always a default (*) name space.

 One or more name spaces are mapped to a Region.
 All global variables in a region share a common set of M global variable properties, such as the maximum record length, whether null subscripts are permitted, etc. In this case ^Horse and ^Platypus are mapped to the region "Mammals", whereas ^Crab and ^Lobster are mapped to the region "Crustaceans".
 The default name space * is mapped to a region called "Default".